Posted in Blog, Reviews

 Review

-If you enjoy a good read, this is a great book for you!
+If you enjoy a good multi-country mystery, this book is for you.

 Get your copy here (affiliate link – thanks for the support).